ReflectionRip/LLM_Text_Adventure_Generator/README.md

 ## Description
 This is a 'Text Adventure Game' and Generator.
 Designed to look and feel like the old text adventure games and MUDs.
 A scene is described, and the player enters their action.

-Behind the game is an LLM communication system currently designed to work with 'oobabooga' [https://github.com/oobabooga/text-generation-webui].
+Behind the game is an LLM communication system currently designed to work with 'oobabooga' [oobabooga Text generation web UI](https://github.com/oobabooga/text-generation-webui).
 It will:
 1. Take the users input, which can be natural or gamified.
 2. Check it against a list of possible actions.
 3. Process the action if it is a valid game action.